 The remaining ads are positioned based on a formula called Ad Rank.
 This weighs up the bid amount, the quality and relevance or your ads and landing page (which, with the expected CTR, makes up the quality score) and the expected impact of any extensions and other ad formats.
 The greater these components are, the better chance you will have of appearing above your competitors.

-The ads appear and Sam was able to buy his favourite goalkeeping gloves just in time for the big game after relevant ads had appeared.
+The ads appear and Sam was able to buy his favourite goalkeeping gloves just in time for the big game.
 Google Ads saves the day.
-Unlike Sam, who unfortunately let in 6 goals.
+Unlike Sam, who unfortunately let in six goals.